john-science/john-science.github.io/_posts/2022-03-30-introduction-to-git.md

 The comment we add to this commit is important; make the comment short but clear.

-At this point, it is important to understand that the Staging Area still has both `file1` and `file2` in it.
-It is a common source of confusion that since we have made a commit, the Staging Area is empty.
+At this point, it is important to understand that the staging area still has both `file1` and `file2` in it.
+It is a common source of confusion that since we have made a commit, the staging area is empty.
 It is not.

 Let's say we make a change to `file1.txt`.
 Those changes are not staged.
 In order to stage them we need to: